Bass fishing: Background

 Bass fishing in the United States largely evolved on its own, and was not influenced by angling developments in Europe or other parts of the world.
-Indeed, modern British sea bass fishermen look to the United States freshwater bass techniques for inspiration for lure fishing and to the US, Japan and China for tackle.
+Indeed, modern British sea bass fishermen look to the United States freshwater bass techniques for inspiration for lure fishing and to the U.S, Japan and China for tackle.
 During the early-to-mid-19th century, wealthy sport anglers in the United States (mostly located in the northeastern portion of the country) largely confined themselves to trout and salmon fishing using fly rods.
 While smallmouth bass were sought by some fly fishermen, most bass fishing was done by sustenance anglers using poles and live bait.
 The working-class heritage of bass fishing strongly influenced the sport and is manifested even today in its terminology, hobbyist literature, and media coverage.
 Many people who began fishing for bass a long time ago simply used a long stick, with some sort of line, tied to a hook, and normally used live bait.
+Early bass fishing methods were simple and often involved basic rods, live bait, and minimal equipment, reflecting the sport’s origins among everyday anglers.

 In the mid-19th century, the first artificial lure used for bass was developed in the form of an artificial fly.
 At first, these artificial fly patterns were largely derivations of existing trout and salmon flies.
 As time went on, new fly patterns were specifically developed to fish for bass, as well as heavier spinner/fly lures that could be cast by the baitcasting and fixed-spool casting reels and rods available at the time.
 Floating wooden lures (plugs) or poppers of lightweight cork or balsa were introduced around 1900, sometimes combined with hooks dressed with artificial fur or feathers.
 Production of the plastic worm began in 1949, but it was not until the 1960s that its use became popular.
 The plastic worm revolutionized the sport of bass fishing.

-In the United States, the sport of bass fishing was greatly advanced by the stocking of largemouth and smallmouth bass outside their native ranges in the latter portion of the 19th century.
+In the U.S., the sport of bass fishing was greatly advanced by the stocking of largemouth and smallmouth bass outside their native ranges in the latter portion of the 19th century.
 As the nation's railroad system expanded, large numbers of 'tank' ponds were built by damming various small creeks that intersected the tracks to provide water for steam engines; later, new towns often sprang up alongside these water stops.
-Shippers found that black bass were a hardy species that could be transported in buckets or barrels via the railroad, sometimes using the spigot from the railroad water tank to aerate the fingerlings.
+Shippers discovered that black bass were a hardy species which could be transported in buckets or barrels via the railroad, sometimes using the spigot from the railroad water tank to aerate the fingerlings.